antfu/antfu.me/pages/posts/why-reproductions-are-required.md

 ## Why Reproduction

 A good [minimal reproduction](https://stackoverflow.com/help/minimal-reproducible-example) of a potential issue could greatly help maintainers to identify the root cause and land the fix quickly.
 Without a minimal reproduction, merely from the issue description or a screenshot, maintainers won't even know whether it's a real issue of the project or it's caused by some other factors.
-To identify that, maintainers might need to spend extra time to make a reproduction themselves, or dive into the giant project people shared as a "non-minimal reproduction".
+To identify that, maintainers might need to spend extra time to find a reproduction themselves, or dive into the giant project people shared as a "non-minimal reproduction".
 Hours might be spent, but what if it turns out a non-issue or unreproducible?
 What if there are hundreds of such issues you need to deal with?

 In my opinion, **asking for minimal reproduction is asking for equity of the effort spent**.
-If everyone could take a few minutes to create a minimal reproduction before opening issues, it would save maintainers hundreds of hours (or even help themselves to find user-land solutions/mistakes, then they don't even need to create an issue).
+If everyone could take some effort to create a minimal reproduction before opening issues, it would save maintainers hundreds of hours (or even help themselves to find user-land solutions/mistakes, then they don't even need to create the issue).
 A well-investigated and well-explained issue would also make maintainers more willing to spend their time and effort in return.

 ## Ending